 - Analyse and repair each issue.

 Steps one, two, and to some degree, three, will only need to be completed a few times each year.
 Steps 4 and 5 however, must be undertaken regularly.
-Azure Sentinel accelerates discovery, but your team still needs the skills, time and resources to investigate and remediate the results.
+Microsoft Sentinel accelerates discovery, but your team still needs the skills, time and resources to investigate and remediate the results.

 As a result, most businesses are not able to dedicate enough time to proactive threat hunting to make it effective, which is far less than a truly proactive security strategy.
 Just 30% of cybersecurity professionals believe their businesses spend enough time on proactive threat hunting.